Papua New Guinea Hunters: Strategic pathways partnership with Dolphins

+In May 2022, the PNG Hunters announced a strategic pathways partnership with the Dolphins that includes full NRL pre-season participation for four young Papua New Guinean players, beginning in the PNGNRL Digicel Cup, through to the PNG Hunters in the Hostplus Cup and then directly into the Australian NRL system.

 Stadiums

 Kalabond Oval

 The Kalabond Oval which is in the town of Kokopo and has a capacity of 7,000 was the Hunters first home ground.
 The first ever home match in the Intrust Super Cup was against the defending champions Mackay Cutters on 8 March 2014 which the Hunters won 24-16.
 The ground was used for the club's first 2 seasons.

 National Football Stadium

 The National Football Stadium is in the capital city Port Moresby and after undergoing a major refurbishment it was announced in February 2016 that the Hunters would move to the ground for the 2016 season, after they'd played one match there during the 2015 season against Souths Logan Magpies on 13 June 2015 winning 34-12.